-A popular drug in the 1980s, cocaine has re-emerged recently as the party drug of choice, and not just for younger individuals experimenting with illegal drugs, but for adults, particularly those over the age of 50.
-Although alcohol and prescription drug abuse has been well documented in older adults, the use of illegal drugs has not.
-Now that the individuals who likely used cocaine in the 1960s are approaching retirement age, some have continued to indulge in illicit drug use well into their 50s and 60s.
-If you or someone you know is struggling with cocaine abuse or addiction, or if you’re wondering what damage does cocaine do, call (877) 926-5530 today to discuss the available treatment options with a certified addiction recovery counselor at Behavioral Rehabilitation Services.
+A popular drug in the 1980s, cocaine has re-emerged recently as the party drug of choice.
+Furthermore, it not just younger individuals experimenting with illegal drugs, but adults, particularly those over the age of 50.
+Although alcohol and prescription drug abuse are well documented in older adults, the use of illegal drugs is not.
+Now that the people who likely used cocaine in the 1960s are approaching retirement age, some are continuing to indulge in illicit drug use well into their 50s and 60s.
+If you or someone you know are struggling with cocaine abuse or addiction, or if you’re wondering what damage does cocaine do, call today to discuss the available treatment options with a certified addiction recovery counselor at Behavioral Rehabilitation Services.

 The Glamorous Allure of Cocaine

-The use of cocaine and other illegal drugs has long been assumed to be a problem affecting only the young, but recent research has shown that older adults, particularly those above the age of 50, are also dealing with cocaine abuse.
-According to one study of an inner-city population above the age of 50 seen in the emergency department of a major hospital in Los Angeles and testing positive for illegal drugs, published in the Journal of Addictive Diseases, “cocaine with or without another illicit drug is the overwhelming drug of choice.”
-The reason why adults are turning to cocaine is that individuals perceive it as a safe, recreational “dinner party” drug that is non-addictive, one that celebrity users are increasingly making appear glamorous.
+Everyone assumes that the use of cocaine and other illegal drugs is a problem affecting only the young.
+However, recent research shows that older adults, particularly those above the age of 50, are also dealing with cocaine abuse.
+One study of an inner-city population above the age of 50 seen in the emergency department of a major hospital in Los Angeles shows them testing positive for illegal drugs.
+As the Journal of Addictive Diseases publishes, “cocaine with or without another illicit drug is the overwhelming drug of choice.”
+The reason why adults are turning to cocaine is that individuals perceive it as a safe, recreational “dinner party” drug that is non-addictive.
+Furthermore, this is one drug that celebrity users are increasingly making appear glamorous.

 Health Consequences of Adult Cocaine Abuse